Updated on September 6, 2022

 Pros of LASIK

+LASIK has helped millions of people achieve a clearer vision.
 Here are the pros of LASIK eye surgery:

 The entire LASIK procedure should take less than 30 minutes.
 Each eye takes approximately 10 minutes to complete.
 So you’ll probably be in and out of the doctor’s office in under 2 hours.

 Most people experience improved vision within a few hours.
-Fluctuating vision is common but usually resolves itself within a couple hours.
+Fluctuating vision is common but usually resolves itself within a couple of hours.

-Sometimes it can last up to 48 hours.
+Sometimes, it can last up to 48 hours.
 If it lasts more than a week, see your doctor.

-Over 99 percent of patients achieve 20/40 vision.
-These patients may or may not need glasses for reading or driving.
+Over 99 percent of people achieve 20/40 vision.
+These people may or may not need to wear contacts or glasses for reading or driving.

 Even if you don’t get perfect vision, your reliance on glasses or contacts should be decreased dramatically by LASIK.